-Third, the instructions for the injection say that each one should be administered over two (2) whole minutes
+3. The instructions for the injection say that each one should be administered over 2 whole minutes

 Some nurses will push a little medicine in, then apply pressure, others will press during the entire injection.
 I haven't seen a difference either way, just that the pressure is key to ensure that a knot doesn't form.
 If you have a chance to actually look at the medication, you will see that it is THICK and that's part of why it can be hard to inject and doesn't dissipate quickly.

 5. Rather than a bandaid or gauze over the injection site, I always ask for the smaller versions of the compression bandages they use to cover our ports when it's accessed

 In my experience, the extra pressure helps to ensure that a knot doesn't develop, and then medication is absorbed evenly.

 Post injection tips

 After the monthly injections, I've found that walking a bit helps at first, and then sitting on a heating pad for the day of can help.
 On the second and third day, I've found that Epsom salt baths are helpful, but I always make sure that the injection site has healed or is covered with a bandage designed to get wet just in case there is in the water.

 For me, extra achiness and hot flashes are the worst side effects, but other people have experienced different things.